FreeMasen/WiredForge.com/content/blog/sqlite_parser_pt4.md

 edition = "2021"
 ```

-With that we can now take advantage of the new "const generics" feature to help streamline
+With that we can now take advantage of the new "const generics" feature to help streamline our read
-our read operations for our integers, we are going to do this in a new function named
+operations, we are going to do this in a new function named `read_bytes`
-`read_bytes`

 ```rust
 // lib.rs